sstradling/botkit-portal-slack/README.md

 const { Portal } = require('botkit-portal-slack');
 ```

+## Install Portal slack app in your Slack workspace

+[link coming soon]

+When you install Portal, you will receive two tokens: a portal token (starts with `portalt_`) and a client secret (`portalc`).
+These are required for your app to interact with the Portal service

-## Use in your App
+## Use Portal in your App

-Configure the plugin with the URI of your app instance, and the portal token and client signing secret you'll recieve when you install the Portal app.
+Configure the plugin with the URI of your app instance, and the portal token and client signing secret you'll receive when you install the Portal app.

 The plugin defaults to listening for the following commands: